 Is Love Scientifically Proven?

-Yes, there is actual science to love because when we fall in love, there are some changes that happen in the biochemistry of our brains.
+Yes, there is actual science to love because when we fall in love, there are biochemical changes that happen in our brains.

 Many studies in neuroscience have indicated that as people fall in love, they all go through the three stages of love.
 Each one of these stages is driven by a unique blend of brain chemicals:

 - Lust: Lust is governed by the levels of testosterone (men) and estrogen (women) in our bodies.